 Your ability to organize is constantly on trial at the workplace.
 People that put no thought into how they prioritize multiple projects tend to struggle when coming up on deadlines.
 So employers may ask you how you organize.
-There is no right answer, provided that whatever you say sounds like it would work.

 “I ask my supervisor what he/she thinks should take priority and I start working on that, unless told to stop.”

 “Through a combination of deadline, difficulty, project length, team status and inherent importance.
 For example, a short deadline, difficult project where a team requires my work is going to get priority over an equally short deadline, easy project, because the team’s productivity is based on my own productivity.
 I also try to group similar items together and get started early on difficult, time consuming projects so that when I brush up against the deadline I am not scrambling and can give attention to other projects as needed.”

 This is all the interviewer really wants to hear – that you understand how to give priority to certain projects and you put thought into how you give that priority.
 Supply this type of answer and you should have no problem impressing the interviewer.

 - Explain factors that go into giving priority.

 - Explain how you incorporate those factors into your decision.